Punching above its weight:

 The Waterfront project is seeking to gain from the position of Dundee as the sunniest city in Scotland.
 Active street frontages including street cafes and restaurants are to bring life to the streetscape whilst parkland (Slessor Gardens) extending to 10,738 sqm (115,583 sqft) will feature at the heart of the Central Waterfront.
 Further open space is to be established at the water’s edge (Waterfront Place)(5,415 sqm / 58,286sqft) and a civic space adjacent to the Caird Hall (2715sqm / 29,224sqft ).
 Collectively the new civic and recreational spaces within the central waterfront zone offer an area equivalent to more than 4 football pitches.

 The transportation network has been designed to be easily navigated by all modes of transport.
 Public transport provision has been considered from the earliest stage of roads design.
 A key aim of the project was to reconnect the city centre to the water’s edge for the benefit of pedestrians and cyclists.
 The National Cycle Route and North Sea Cycle Route pass through the area and improvements such as a bridge over the railway at Seabraes is offering additional permeability.
 Dundee’s Railway Station lies within the Central Waterfront zone and offers direct access to most of Scotland’s cities and beyond into England and London.

 Dundee now has one of the largest numbers of electric vehicle taxis as well as a successful car club.
 Electric vehicle charging points exist in many public car parks and on-street locations.

-Whilst acknowledging that Building Standards legislation is improving building performance, all buildings within the Waterfront will be required to meet the BREEAM (Building Research Established Environmental Assessment Method) sustainability standards rating of outstanding.
+Whilst acknowledging that Building Standards legislation is improving building performance, all buildings within the Waterfront are seeking to achieve the BREEAM (Building Research Established Environmental Assessment Method) sustainability standards rating of outstanding.
 The Dundee Waterfront will be the first such development in Scotland